kibook/xml-utils/README.md

 SYNTAX FILE FORMAT
 ==================

-This following describes the format of the custom syntax file specified with -s.
+The following describes the format of the custom syntax file specified with -s.

 Syntax
 ------